sagarbiswas1/ScavengerHunt/README.md

 <!-- Here's the first part of the flag: picoCTF{t -->
 ```
 **Flag 2**\
-We got the second flag in the css file.
+We got the second part in the css file.

 ```css
 /* CSS makes the page look nice, and yes, it also has part of the flag.
 Here's part 2: h4ts_4_l0 */